arkime/arkimeweb/_wiki/api_viewer_docs.md

 GET - /api/esadmin

-Fetches all Elasticsearch settings that a user can change (es admin only - set in config with <a href="settings#esadminusers">esAdminUsers</a>).
+Fetches all OpenSearch/Elasticsearch settings that a user can change (es admin only - set in config with <a href="settings#esadminusers">esAdminUsers</a>).

 **Returns**: